ycas/ycas.github.io/ycas/content/UpcomingEvents.md

 * **October 15 2pm to 4:00pm** Childrens Planetarium Shows at York Learning Center

 * **October 15 7pm to 9pm** Planetarium Shows at York Learning Center

+* **October 23 6:30pm to 10pm Astronomy On Tap Fundraiser at Black Locust Farm and Brewery

 * **November 5 2pm to 4:00pm** Childrens Planetarium Shows at York Learning Center